 - Students need a bachelor degree (or a higher degree) in humanities, or social, cultural, economic, legal, and applied sciences, or any other equivalent national or international study program.
 The equivalence and entry qualifications will need to be recognised by the Rectorate.

 - If the study completed does not meet these conditions (2 and 3), students can still enroll in the MA PELP.
-However, they will have to successfully complete additional courses in philosophy at the BA level (including logic, theoretical and practical philosophy and history of philosophy) to the extent of 28 ECTS before the end of their MA PELP studies.
+However, they will have to successfully complete additional courses in philosophy at the BA level (including logic, theoretical and practical philosophy and history of philosophy) to the extent of 30 ECTS before the end of their MA PELP studies.
 On the page "admission", you can find a step-by-step guide for the enrollement process in case you do not meet the requirements.

 For questions of enrollment please contact the Admissions Office.
 For international students (form non EU-member states) other time limits may apply (see question 8).